B-dot Finite-Difference Controller

 Section titled “Running the simulation sweep”From the orts workspace root:

-cargo run --example wasm_bdot_simulate --features plugin-wasm --releaseThis sweeps gain × initial angular velocity (3×3 = 9 conditions) over 600 s of simulated time and writes CSV files here.
+cargo run --example wasm-bdot --features plugin-wasm --releaseThis sweeps gain × initial angular velocity × magnetic field model (3×3×2 = 18 conditions) over ~10 orbits (55,500 s) of simulated time and writes CSV files here.
+Both TiltedDipole and IGRF-14 magnetic field models are compared.
 Each CSV has columns t, omega_x, omega_y, omega_z, omega_mag.

 Plotting

-Section titled “Plotting”cd plugins/bdot-finite-diffuv run plot.pyProduces two plots:
+Section titled “Plotting”cd plugin-sdk/examples/bdot-finite-diffuv run plot.pyProduces a gain × initial-ω matrix plot:

 Oracle test